How to clean your car seats

 On a warm day, the seats should be dry in just a few hours and you’ll be able to take your fresh-smelling car for a spin.

 How to keep car seats clean for longer

-In a car with leather upholstery, conditioning the leather will not only help it stay clean, it’s an essential part of their maintenance.
-Because leather is a natural product, if it dries out too much. it becomes cracked and loses its supple feel and great smell.
+In a car with leather upholstery, conditioning the leather will not only help it stay clean, it’s an essential part of its maintenance.
+Because leather is a natural product, if it dries out too much, it becomes cracked and loses its supple feel and great smell.
 You can also buy conditioner for vegan leather which is vital to use as these materials tend to be stiffer than traditional leather and are prone to drying out.

 If you'd like to learn about how to protect the outside of your car, read our guide to car paint protection...